datake/ARMADesign/README.md

 ## Acknowledgement

-Regarding the environment, we refer to the implementation of [the original dispatch similator](https://github.com/callmespring/MDPOD).
-The TMDP and NMDP baselines are adapted from the [original implementation](https://github.com/tingstat/MDP_design) of ["Optimal Treatment Allocation for Efficient Policy Evaluation in Sequential Decision Making(NeurIPS 2023)"](https://openreview.net/pdf?id=EcReRm7q9p)
+Regarding the environment, we refer to the implementation of [the dispatch similator](https://github.com/callmespring/MDPOD).
+The TMDP and NMDP baselines are adapted from the [original implementation](https://github.com/tingstat/MDP_design) of ["Optimal Treatment Allocation for Efficient Policy Evaluation in Sequential Decision Making (NeurIPS 2023)"](https://openreview.net/pdf?id=EcReRm7q9p)

 ## Contact